Economy of Seychelles: Manufacturing

 Many of the other industrial activities are limited to small scale manufacturing, particularly agro-processing and import substitution.
 Agriculture (including artisanal and forestry), once the backbone of the economy, now accounts for around 3% of the GDP.

 Public sector

-The public sector, comprising the government and state-owned enterprises, dominates the economy in terms of employment and gross revenue, employing two-thirds of the labor force.
+The public sector, comprising the government and state-owned enterprises, dominates the economy in terms of employment and gross revenue, employing two-thirds of the labour force.
 Public consumption absorbs over one-third of the GDP.

 Vulnerability to external shocks

 The Seychelles economy is extremely vulnerable to external shocks.
 Not only does it depend on tourism, but it imports over 90% of its total primary and secondary production inputs.
 Any decline in tourism quickly translates into a fall in GDP, a decline in foreign exchange receipts, and budgetary difficulties.

 Economic growth

 Growth slowed in 1998–2001, due to sluggish tourist and tuna sectors.
 Also, tight controls on exchange rates and the scarcity of foreign exchange have impaired short-term economic prospects.
-The black market value of the Seychellois rupee is anywhere from two thirds to one half the official exchange rate.
-The next few years were also slow due to the worldwide economic downturn and the fear of flying brought on by the terrorism on September 11, 2001.
+The black market value of the Seychellois rupee is anywhere from two-thirds to one half the official exchange rate.
+The next few years were also slow due to the worldwide economic downturn and the fear of flying brought on by the terrorism on 11 September 2001.